S3-working-group/s3-practical-guide/docs/all.md

 _An **objection** is a reason why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement)._

-Objections to proposals, decisions, existing agreements or actions, contain information about **certain or likely consequence of harm**, or about **other viable ways to improve**.
+Objections reveal information about **unintended consequences**, or about **viable ways to improve**.

-It's the accountability of individuals to raise potential objections.
+It’s the accountability of individuals to raise potential objections to proposals, decisions, existing agreements or actions.

 Withholding objections can harm the ability of individuals, teams or the whole organization to respond to organizational drivers.